richardmleggett/al2tex/docs/usage/usage.rst

 SAM
 ....
-When using a SAM file, the ``-tSize`` option must be set to the size of the target.
+When using a SAM file, Alvis will attempt to find the target contig sizes from the header section.
+If this unavailable, the user can supply these values through the ``-tsizes`` option, by typing a space-separaed list of target names and their sizes.
+E.g. ``-tsizes 'Chr1 34964571 Chr2 22037565 Chr3 25499034 Chr4 20862711 Chr5 31270811'``.

 Output Formats
 --------------